adkelley/Pure-Data-UI/README.md

 [Sebastien Piquemal](http://funktion.fm/#contact) et. al. have created [WebPd](https://github.com/sebpiq/WebPd) using the new [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) standard.

-WebPd is a major step in enabling developers to load and play Pure Data patches on the web using Web Audio.
+**WebPd** is a major step in enabling developers to load and play Pure Data patches on the web using Web Audio.
 **PDGUI** takes the next step by stacking a GUI on top of WebPd to enable users to CRUD their Pure Data patches directly in the browser.

-## Description & Status
+## Description
-The PDGUI project is a very early stage project beginning on July 9, 2015.
+PDGUI is a very early stage project that began on July 9, 2015.
 Users are able to register and login and play the demo examples.
-Iteraction is limited to sending PD messages to the patch and hearing the results.
+Iteraction is limited to sending PD messages to the patch and hearing the resulting changes.
 The ultimate goal and direction will be to interact with all Pure Data object types, with the ability to upload, create, edit, play, and save Pure Data patches.
 Check out our [PDGUI Trello board](https://trello.com/b/07uE2nVI/pure-data-gui-development) for status of features planned or in progress.